 The Solitaire du Figaro, the desire to return

-Often among the frontrunners, she had a great Solitaire du Figaro and only wants to go back.
-The Solitaire du Figaro is one of the most challenging solo races where sleep management is essential.
-With a very intense pace both at sea and on land, stress and fatigue increase with exhaustion.
+Often among the leaders, she had a great Solitaire du Figaro and can’t wait to go back.
+The Solitaire du Figaro is one of the most difficult solo races, where sleep management is essential.
+With a very intense pace both at sea and on land, stress and exhaustion increase more and more with fatigue.

 And since hard work always pays off, it’s by consistently sailing solo and double-handed that Chloé Le Bars feels increasingly comfortable, especially in tough conditions.

-Today, Chloé Le Bars trains at the Port-La-Forêt center with the best skippers on the Figaro circuit.
-The Finistère offshore racing center trains the greatest skippers year-round.
-Many great sailors have come through the Port-La-Forêt center, such as Michel Desjoyeaux and many others.
+Today, Chloé Le Bars trains at the Port-La-Forêt hub with the best skippers on the Figaro circuit.
+The Finistère offshore racing center trains the greatest skippers all year round.
+Many great sailors have passed through the Port-La-Forêt hub, such as Michel Desjoyeaux and many others.

 Her aspirations for the future

-Always with performance in mind, Chloé Le Bars wants to take her time to continue progressing without skipping steps.
-She first wants to master one boat type before moving on to the next.
-So, Chloé Le Bars will still be on the Figaro circuit this year.
-Her wish for 2024 is to achieve a TOP 10 finish in a race.
+Always focused on performance, Chloé Le Bars wants to take the time to keep progressing without skipping any steps.
+She wants to master one class of boat before moving on to the next.
+So, we’ll see Chloé Le Bars on the Figaro circuit again this year.
+Her wish for 2024 is to achieve a top 10 finish in a race.